ymlai87416/CarND-Advanced-Lane-Lines/writeup.md

 In the following section, I am going to explain how I create the thresholded binary image from a given image.

 ##### 2.1 Finding white lane lines
-I try to find out the lower threshold intensity for white pixels by obtaining the intensity level (Y channel in YUV color space) which is higher than the 95% of the pixels in the image.
-It is implemented in the function `__find_white_threshold()` .
+I try to find out the lower threshold intensity for white pixels by obtaining the intensity level (L channel of LAB color space) which is higher than the 99% of the pixels in the image.
+It is implemented in the function `__find_white_threshold()`.
 The threshold is then used as the input of `__white_color(img, lower)` to find out the white pixels

-On the road, the white lane line may be covered by the shadow, this will make the pixel represent the white lane line become a light gray or even a gray.
-It appears to be white because when your brain seeing this gray pixel will try to subtract the shadow and make you think that it is a white lane line.

-I have tried to use CLAHE to restore back the white color, but this is not working as expect and at the same time introduces noise to the thresholded binary image and makes the lane detection more difficult. (e.g. make a light gray color region on the road becomes a  white region and hence make road surface detection return wrong result)

-It is not unusual for the white pixel detector failing to find out the white pixels representing the white lane, and this is where the edge detector helps in detecting the white lane, which is explained later in this section.
+By setting the threshold to 99%, it effectively remove light spot on the road, but at the same time, it may make detection of white line difficult, because sometimes, light spot on the road appear whiter than the white lane line.
+In these case, the edge detector is used to help detecting the white lane, which is explained later in this section.

 ##### 2.2 Finding yellow lane lines
-To obtain the yellow pixels representing the yellow lane line, I make use of the HSV color space.
-I specified the lower threshold `[20, 20, 60]` and the upper threshold `[80, 255, 255]`.
+To obtain the yellow pixels representing the yellow lane line, I make use of the B channel of LAB color space.
+I used the threshold from 155 to 200.
 The function `__yellow_color()` then takes the image and the lower and  upper threshold to search for yellow pixels in the image.

-As you can see from the lower and upper threshold, the range of hue cover is not only yellow but from red to green.
-It is because yellow objects under shadow are likely to be represented by dark green pixels in the image.
-This poses a challenge when processing road image which has trees and plants near the roadside, as pixels of those objects are likely to be extracted out by the yellow pixel detector.
-To mitigate this effect, I use the road surface detector, which is discussed later in this section.

 ##### 2.3 Finding edge using Sobel operator
 Sobel operator is useful in the case when the color detection failed or when there are no lanes at all.